 It is important that HIV treatment continue during labor and delivery.
-Women with viral loads of 1000 or more should receive intravenous (IV) administration of Retrovir (zidovudine), regardless of their HIV drug regimens during pregnancy or their modes of delivery.
-Women with a viral load of less than 1000 do not need to receive intravenous Retrovir.
+Women with viral loads of 1,000 copies or more should also receive intravenous (IV) administration of Retrovir, regardless of their HIV drug regimens during pregnancy or their modes of delivery.
+Women with a viral load of less than 1,000 copies do not need to receive intravenous Retrovir.

 After delivery, the baby should receive liquid Retrovir for six weeks.
-When the mother has received HIV drugs and remained virally suppressed, health care providers may consider giving the baby four weeks of liquid Retrovir.
+If the mother has received HIV drugs during pregnancy and remained virally suppressed, health care providers may consider giving the baby four weeks of liquid Retrovir.

 After the birth of the baby, it is important for the mother to talk with her health care provider about the risks and benefits of continuing her own HIV treatment.
 The DHHS recommends that all adults, including new mothers, receive HIV drugs regardless of CD4 count.